 - History of violence in the household

-Even when addiction hits the most “perfect” or families, it does not hold back and can quickly become the great equalizer between different classes, races, and genders.
+Even when addiction hits the most “perfect” or families, it does not hold back.
+Addiction can quickly become the great equalizer between different classes, races, and genders.
 In fact, when addiction is rampant in a family, members often find themselves taking on the following roles:

-- The enabler — The family member who behaves in ways that fuel their loved one’s addiction (intentionally or unintentionally) is the enabler.
+The family member who behaves in ways that fuel their loved one’s addiction (intentionally or unintentionally) is the enabler.
 The enabler may do things such as continually giving the addict money despite knowing that it will go towards paying for drugs.
 They may make excuses for the addict, allow the addict to treat them poorly, or even go as far as taking them to obtain drugs in an attempt to keep them safe.
-If the enabler continues their behavior, they are actively aiding in the continuation of the addict and, in turn, the pain their family is experiencing.
+If the enabler continues their behavior, they are actively aiding in the continuation of the addict.
+In turn, the pain their family is experiencing will increase.

-- The hero — The hero is the family member who attempts to do everything perfectly and achieve the greatest accomplishments.
+The hero is the family member who attempts to do everything perfectly and achieve the greatest accomplishments.
 When it comes to addiction, the hero tries to distract the family’s focus from the addict and on them and their success.
-The hero is often the oldest sibling in the family and feels a sense of responsibility to keep everything together — even if it means exhaustively attempting to maintain a false family image.
+The hero is often the oldest sibling in the family.
+They feel a sense of responsibility to keep everything together.
+This behavior can continue even if it means exhaustively attempting to maintain a false family image.

-- The scapegoat — The family member who is blamed for everything is known as the scapegoat.
+The family member who is blamed for everything is known as the scapegoat.
 When something goes wrong, the rest of the family becomes quick to blame this individual.
-The scapegoat often goes on to battle with anger, rejection, and resentment which can lead to poor, dangerous behavior later on in life.
+The scapegoat often goes on to battle with anger, rejection, and resentment.
+This can lead to poor, dangerous behavior later on in life.

-- The mascot — The mascot of the family is the one who is always attempting to make light of every situation.
+The mascot of the family is the one who is always attempting to make light of every situation.
 They utilize humor as a survival technique to cope with the uncertainty of the addiction that is occurring within their home.
-The mascot may appear to be the only jovial one around, but it is common for them to begin self-medicating with drugs and alcohol themselves.
+The mascot may appear to be the only jovial one around.
+But, it is common for them to begin self-medicating with drugs and alcohol themselves.

 Of course, the one role not mentioned above is the role of the addict.
 The addict is the family member who is addicted to drugs and/or alcohol and is active in their use.
 They tend to exhibit behavior such as dishonesty, disrespect, brashness and impulsivity and are highly self-involved.
-The disease of addiction is what triggers these behaviors in the vast majority of cases, as the brain changes in both structure and function for the worse.
+The disease of addiction is what triggers these behaviors in the vast majority of cases.
+This is even more true as the brain changes in both structure and function for the worse.

 Addiction is a family disease, no matter which way you cut it.
 If there is someone in your family who is actively addicted to drugs or alcohol, reach out to us now.
-We can advise you on which steps may be most helpful for you and your family to take at this time.
+We can advise you on which steps may be most helpful for you and your family to take.
 Depending on your needs and the needs of your loved ones, we can provide the care needed to overcome active addiction and its stronghold on your family.